 To submit an application for degree, students should log into the MyMC portal on the MC website.
 The application can be found under the navigation column in the Graduation Folder.
 Clicking on “Apply to Graduate” opens the online form.
 When the application is completed, the student can submit the application digitally.

 Applying by the PRIORITY deadline gives the Registrar’s Office time to check degree requirements and to notify students who do not meet those requirements early in the graduation semester when changes can be made to address the deficiencies.

 Students who apply after the PARTICIPATION deadline (approximately six weeks before graduation) will not be eligible to participate in the graduation ceremonies, their names may not appear in the commencement program, and they cannot use the online application.
 They must complete a paper form available in the Registrar’s Office to apply for their degrees.

 Candidates for degrees are charged a graduation fee at the time their application is processed.
-An additional late fee will be charged for applications received after the published participation deadline.
 These fees, together with all balances of any nature, must be paid in full at least three days before the date of graduation in order for the student to be eligible to pick up a cap and gown, receive their diploma, or be issued a transcript.